-Along the Zambezi River lies Lake Kariba, created when a dam was built across the Zambezi in the early sixties to provide hydro-electric power was controversial as many people lost their homes and thousands of animals had to be rescued, in something called Operation Noah organised by a man named Rupert Fothergill.
+Along the Zambezi River lies Lake Kariba, created when a dam was built across the Zambezi in the early sixties to provide hydro-electric power was controversial as many people lost their homes and thousands of animals had to be rescued in something called Operation Noah organized by a man called Rupert Fothergill.

-The lake covers an area of 5,000 square kilometres and is a wildlife paradise for crocodile and hippo as well as some of the world’s best fishing, especially tiger fish.
-On the lakes shore, the Matusadona Wildlife Reserve has the highest number of lions per square kilometre of any reserve in the African continent.
-The most iconic is the fish eagles, who sit in the fossilised trees hunting for fish and whose haunting cry is a sound you will never forget.
+Animals of all species were saved from drowning with many having to be rescued as the waters rose around them.
+The lake covers an area of 5,000 square kilometers and is a wildlife paradise for crocodile and hippo as well as some of the world’s best fishing, especially tiger fish.
+On the lakes shore the Matusadona Wildlife Reserve has the highest number of lions per square kilometer of any reserve in the African continent.
+The most iconic are the fish eagles, who sit in the fossilized trees hunting for fish and whose haunting cry is a sound you will never forget.